 The 114-acre site of the decommissioned Pleasant Hills golf course promises to be one of the most significant sites for residential development within the unincorporated county during the 2023-2031 planning period.
 This site does not have a land use designation for housing under the City General Plan; however, a developer application has been submitted to change the General Plan designation for this property and on December 6, 2022, the San José City Council removed a policy barrier for housing and mixed-use development on the site.
 13 The County anticipates that the City will process the application to change the General Plan designation, prezone the property for high-density residential and mixed-use development, and then annex the property to process the development application under the City's jurisdiction.
-This removal of the policy barrier and application for the General Plan change from the developer demonstrates the potential for development Pleasant Hills site which consists of an already decommissioned golf course.

-The site is not within a High Opportunity Area; however, it is adjacent in the vicinity (within 1.5 miles) ofto San José's largest area of "Highest Resources" according to HCD's Opportunity Map.
+The site is not within a High Opportunity Area; however, it is adjacent to San José's largest area of "Highest Resources" according to HCD's

+Opportunity Map.
 The site is less than one mile from a major transit stop, placing it just outside of but very close to a Transit Priority Area.
 Moreover, development of the site, and the nearby Reid-Hillview Airport (proposed to be closed in 2031 and with the potential for high-density residential redevelopment), is likely to result in major changes to transit service in the immediate vicinity.